hkorzeniewski/hkorzeniewski/README.md

 # Hi there! 👋

-I'm Hubert Korzeniewski, a backend developer passionate about utilizing technologies such as FastAPI, Django, Docker, PostgreSQL databases, and diving into the fascinating world of OpenAI.
+I'm Hubert Korzeniewski, a backend developer passionate about utilizing technologies such as FastAPI, Django, Docker, PostgreSQL databases, and diving into the fascinating world of AI and Blockchain.

 ## 🚀 Projects